Philip Türje: Early life

 Philip was born around 1218 and raised in the royal court.
 He belonged to the influential gens (clan) Türje, which originated from Zala County.
 His father was Joachim (or Ivachin), who functioned as Count of Hermannstadt around 1210.
 In this capacity, he commanded an army of Saxons, Vlachs, Székelys and Pechenegs to assist Boril of Bulgaria's fight against three rebellious Cuman chieftains in that year.
 Philip's cousin was the powerful baron and soldier Denis Türje, Palatine of Hungary in the 1240s.
 Philip had a brother Thomas, the ispán of Karakó ispánate and forefather of the Szentgróti family.
+He also had an unidentified sister, who married Demetrius Zselizi.
+Under the courtesy of Philip, his two nephews, Joachim and Seraphin attended the University of Bologna in 1269.
+Seraphin later served as provost of Pressburg from 1294 to 1311.

+As a canon of Veszprém, Philip attended the University of Padua.
+In July 1241, he was mentioned among Roman law students.
 As a young novice, Philip fled together with king Béla IV and the royal court to the Dalmatian coast after the disastrous Battle of Mohi and stayed there until the withdrawal of the Mongols from Hungary in 1242.
 He was first referred as provost of Dömös in 1246.
 Additionally, he also functioned as chancellor and confessor for Queen consort Maria Laskarina, holding both offices until 1248.
 As chancellor, he participated in reparcelling process of lands beyond the Drava.
 He also judged in favour of the Bakonybél Abbey during a lawsuit, when refused to recognize the social status of abbey's servants as church serfs and maintained their status of udvornici.
-The narration of a 1250 royal charter recounts Philip was already commissioned to take part in a diplomatic mission to the Kingdom of Bohemia, when he was provost.
-He also escorted Béla's daughter Elizabeth to the Duchy of Bavaria in about 1247, where she later married to Henry XIII, Duke of Bavaria.
+The narration of a 1250 royal charter recounts that Philip was already commissioned to take part in a diplomatic mission to the Kingdom of Bohemia, when he was provost.
+Historian Veronika Rudolf considered that it occurred in 1237 when Béla IV, through Philip, mediated between Wenceslaus I of Bohemia and his rebellious brother Přemysl, Margrave of Moravia.
+Philip also escorted Béla's daughter Elizabeth to the Duchy of Bavaria in about 1244, where she later married to Henry XIII, Duke of Bavaria.